justinhambleton/sessionm-demo-utils/README.md

 ### generate_customer.py

 This is the main script for generating random customer data.
 It accepts command-line arguments to control the environment context, locale, logging and whether transactions should be sent after the customer profiles are created.
 The script includes an important setting that determines the range of new customer profiles created each time the script runs.
 This range is a randomized value between a min and max value.
 The max value is the most important setting to pay attention to.
-It is recommended this never exceed 500 to avoid negatively impacting an environment.
+It is recommended the range max never exceed 500 to avoid negatively impacting an environment.

+> To find this range setting in `generate_customer.py` go to line 167: `for _ in range(random.randint(1, 10)):`

 `generate_customer.py` expects a `--context` argument which determines which SessionM demo environment the script will execute against.
 Currently, this script is configured to only work with one of three demo environments, denoted by the argument values: retail, qsr or fuel.
 Each of the three contexts have specific data dictionaries for the customer profiles, allowing them to be further customized based on the customer data model within the respective demo environment.

-This script can run indepdently and without generating transactions so long as the `--sendTxns` argument is not included when the script is invoked (see usage example above).
+This script can run to only generate customer profiles and without generating transactions so long as the `--sendTxns` argument is not included when the script is invoked (see usage example above).

 ### txn_randomizer.py
 The purpose of this script is to send transactions against a randomized collection of existing users.
 The intent is to simulate realistic transaction activity against a random sample size of existing customer profiles.
 This script accepts the same `--context` argument as generate_customers.py.
 The script reads from the designated MongoDB and returns the entire collection.
-The full collection is then reduced to a sample size between 10% and 40%, which are then sent to send_transactions.py
+The full collection is then reduced to a sample size between 10% and 40%, which are then sent to `send_transactions.py`

+> To find this range setting in `txn_randomizer.py`, go to line 72: `sample_percentage = random.uniform(0.1, 0.4)`

 ### send_transactions.py
 This is a utility script used by `generate_customer.py` and `txn_randomizer.py`